jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Total recalls 2 and the unbelievable commuting to a factory in a road that tunnels through the fucking Earth.
 Now with the toronto tunnel.
 Cannot drop old ways of life, can't move from expansion to speciation.
 Many camels in the Amazon makes for A Non Functioning Society.
 - This book clarifies what it means to be human.
 It exposes the tricks ideology uses to capture the minds and impose its identity on people's minds and thus opens them to see the evolution ongoing all around us.

-## Epilogue—The Next Books—Starting Starfleet
+## Epilogue—The Next Books: Starting Starfleet

 ## Techvolution—Applications of Theory